FdezRomero/whimsical-exporter/README.md

 # whimsical-exporter

-CLI tool to export your [Whimsical](https://whimsical.com) boards recursively as SVG files from a starting folder URL.
+CLI tool to export your [Whimsical](https://whimsical.com) boards recursively as SVG, PNG, or PDF from a starting folder URL.

 ## Requirements